hemanth/functional-programming-jargon/readme.md

 ## Functor

-> An object with a `map` function that adhere to certains rules. `Map` runs a function on values in an object and returns a new object.
+> An object with a `map` function that adheres to certain rules. `Map` runs a function on values in an object and returns a new object.

-Simplest functor in javascript is an `Array`
+A common functor in javascript is `Array`

 ```js
 [2,3,4].map( n => n * 2 ); // [4,6,8]